 The main terminal block can be removed by pulling it off the pins to give easy access to the terminals.

 Do not switch on the electrical supply at this stage.

 - 3. If an external control, i.e. room thermostat or external clock is to be fitted, remove the terminal block cover and remove the link between terminals 1 and 2.
 Pass the cable through the cable clamp and connect it to terminals 1 and 2.
 Replace the terminal block cover.
-(Refer to section 2.9). - 4.
-Replace the terminal block, ensuring it is located correctly on the plastic pins and replace the cover. - 5.
-Ensure that there is sufficient free cable to allow the control panel to be raised and lowered then tighten the cable clamp screws. - 6.
+(Refer to Section 2.9). - Note: If an internal clock is being fitted, refer to Section 2.9, Fig. 1 for connecting to terminals 3 and 4.4.
+Replace the terminal block, ensuring it is located correctly on the plastic pins and replace the cover. - Ensure that there is sufficient free cable to allow the control panel to be raised and lowered then tighten the cable clamp screws. - 6.
 Leave the control panel open until commissioning procedures have been completed. - 7.
 Carry out electrical system checks Short circuit, Polarity, Earth continuity and Resistance to earth with a suitable multimeter.

-4.9 FIT THE CLOCK KIT (CD24C and CD32C only) - Fig. 21
+4.9 FITTING AN INTERNAL CLOCK KIT (Optional) - Fig. 21